Organizational Modeling - What, Why, and How

 Different types of organizational models

 Businesses can adopt different types of organizational models depending on their structure and goals.
 One type is the functional organizational model, which groups employees based on specialty, function, or skill.
-This helps improve efficiency as it allows employees to focus on specific tasks and responsibilities.
+This helps improve efficiency as it allows employees to focus on specific tasks and responsibilities, which is an important step of the process in management.

 Another type is the market-oriented organizational model, which focuses on customer needs and demands.
 In this model, departments are organized around product lines or customer segments rather than functions.
 This allows for better customer service and a more tailored marketing approach.